Want to checkout our Free Trial?

 3M agreed in the announcement to send the payment to active service members and veterans by the end of January 2024.

-As per the lawyers representing the plaintiffs, it is an "historic agreement."
-“We are proud to have obtained this settlement, which ensures that those who suffered hearing damage will receive the justice and compensation they so rightly deserve,” -says the 3M Combat Arms earplug lawsuit attorneys.
+As per the lawyers representing the plaintiffs, it was an "historic agreement."
+“We are proud to have obtained this settlement, which ensures that those who suffered hearing damage will receive the justice and compensation they so rightly deserve,” - reported the 3M Combat Arms earplug lawsuit attorneys.

 “The strong support from more than 250,000 eligible claimants who have elected to participate in the settlement and release and dismiss their claims, coupled with ongoing dismissals of claims that do not meet participation or litigation requirements ordered by the MDL Court, are expected to resolve more than 99% of the claims in the litigation by the final registration date,” the company said in a statement.